Taking the time to create a design of your yard before starting any projects will increase your chances of success.

 1. In the fall, smother the lawn by covering with several layers of damp newspaper or cardboard.
 Top with compost.

-2. Dig up the sod, flip it over so the grass is facing fownwards, and cover with soil so no grass shows.
+2. Dig up the sod, flip it over so the grass is facing downwards, and cover with soil so no grass shows.
 You can plant right away or wait a month.
 Top with compost or new soil before planting.

 3. Put a 10 cm layer of compost and new soil on top if the grass to smother it.
 Ideally, wait a few weeks for grass to die, or plant right away ensuring there is no grass exposed after planting.